 Offering an objective, client-first approach, we serve a community of families around the world, providing:

-- Unbiased advice from a firm that has no proprietary products or business agendas that might compete with our clients’ interests
+- Unbiased advice from a privately held, independent investment firm that has no other business agendas that might conflict with our clients’ interests

 - Deep client partnerships that enable truly customized service and one-of-a-kind portfolios

 - Access to global investment ideas through a well-established global platform of manager relationships

 - Nearly four decades’ experience helping families of substantial wealth realize their long-term investment goals and fulfill their legacies